 In 2006, when Assanka started working with the FT, their team was told to ignore an old cookie called

 FT_User, which would soon be removed.
-Seven years later, that cookie is still being served today, even as plans are being made to retire its successor.
+Twelve years later that cookie was still being served, even as plans were being made to retire its successor.

 Having to keep old stuff running is (like a ship dragging an anchor) a major handicap on the ability of the FT to adopt new, modern practices.